 Do UK homes have air-conditioning?

 British summers are generally mild, so air conditioners are not common in UK homes.
-Aside from the occasional heatwave, summer temperatures rarely get above 25°C / 77°F.
+Aside from the occasional heatwave, summer temperatures rarely get above 25°C / 77°F (though heatwaves are becoming more regular).

 Commercial buildings and some restaurants will have aircon, so if you need to escape the heat, head to your local supermarket or Pret a Manger.